Premium Night: Love & Songs

 Premium Night: Love & Songs (stylized as Koda Kumi Premium Night ~Love & Songs~) is the eleventh live DVD by Japanese singer-songwriter Koda Kumi.
-It's a video footage of a concert which was held in Nippon Budoukan for celebrate Koda's 30th birthday.
-It's her first concert after giving birth.
+It is video footage of a concert which was held in Nippon Budoukan for celebrate Koda's 30th birthday.
+It is her first concert after giving birth.

 It was released in 2 DVDs and Blu-ray format.
 Rental live CD was also released on the same day as well as 5 other live CDs with her previous concert.
 Driving Hit's 5 was also released on the same day.